Pedagogical Approach:

 Abortion: Morality, Politics, Philosophy (Daniel Brudney and Jason Bridges), 2023

-Character and Commerece: Virtue and Wisdom in Economic Life (Candace Vogler), 2023
+Character and Commerce: Virtue and Wisdom in Economic Life (Candace Vogler), 2023

 Philosophy of Art (Ben Callard), 2023